|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

 STK11 is the gene's official symbol.
 The STK11 gene is also known by other names, listed below.

-Some gene mutations are acquired during a person's lifetime and are present only in certain cells.
-These changes, which are called somatic mutations, are not inherited.
-Somatic mutations in the STK11 gene are uncommon in most types of cancer.
-However, these mutations have been found in a form of lung cancer called non-small cell lung carcinoma, an aggressive type of skin cancer called melanoma, and some cases of pancreatic cancer.
-These mutations impair the function of serine/threonine kinase 11, which can allow cells to grow and divide uncontrollably and lead to the formation of a cancerous tumor.
+Noninherited (somatic) mutations in the STK11 gene have been found in various forms of cancer.
+Somatic mutations are acquired during a person's lifetime and are present only in certain cells.
+They do not occur as part of a cancer syndrome.
+Somatic STK11 gene mutations have been identified in a form of lung cancer called non-small cell lung carcinoma, cervical cancer, colorectal cancer, an aggressive type of skin cancer called melanoma, and pancreatic cancer.
+These mutations impair the function of serine/threonine kinase 11, which can allow cells to grow and divide uncontrollably and contribute to the formation of a cancerous tumor.

 Cytogenetic Location: 19p13.3

-Molecular Location on chromosome 19: base pairs 1,205,797 to 1,228,435
+Molecular Location on chromosome 19: base pairs 1,205,799 to 1,228,435

 The STK11 gene is located on the short (p) arm of chromosome 19 at position 13.3.

-More precisely, the STK11 gene is located from base pair 1,205,797 to base pair 1,228,433 on chromosome 19.
+More precisely, the STK11 gene is located from base pair 1,205,799 to base pair 1,228,435 on chromosome 19.